 During the last month I have been able to refrain from hurting others by giving them the “silent treatment,” or by being irritable, critical, or angry with them.

-When I am emotionally upset, I often turn to God or to prayer to help re-center myself.
+When I am emotionally upset, I can turn to my spirituality and spiritual practices to help re-center myself.

 I have been free of any feelings of anxiety or excessive worry in the last month.

 People who are close to me would say that I handle my emotions well.

 I do not feel responsible for other people’s emotions.

 I can feel and express the full range of emotions (sadness, fear, joy, laughter, etc.).

 When someone I care about is upset, I am comfortable listening and really being present to them.
 (I don’t jump in to “fix” or give advice, and I don’t walk away or detach myself.)

 I am able to stay centered in situations where someone else might be perceived as “pushing my buttons”.